loconomics/loconomics/docs/Contributor Guidelines.md

 We use Github to track all development issues, marketing tasks, project management, product roadmaps, and a repository for for other related project information.

 ### Bugs
+Before reporting a bug:
+* Please have a look in [Known Bugs](https://github.com/dani0198/Loconomics/milestone/74) and the current release folder to see if the bug has already been reported.
+If so please add any extra, clarifying information you can to the existing issue.

 The first thing we do with a bug report is confirm we can reproduce the bug.
 Please try to give us enough information so that we can produce the buggy experience ourselves:

 Try to include: